Laundry rooms, pet grooming stations, storage spaces and mechanical rooms are all examples of utility spaces commonly found in today’s homes.

 The initial consultation helps us to bring your vision to life by better understanding your needs and preferences.
 From there, we can work with you to put together a construction plan that fits within your construction budget.
 If you, like many, feel a lack of clarity in that regard, we can help there, too.
 Whether you already have a floor plan in mind, or use any of our floor plans as a base for customization, we can help you bring that vision into clear focus.

 Once a final floor plan is determined, we are ready to move on to the estimation phase of the project.
 There is no general dollar per square foot calculation that represents every home or project in any legitmate way.
-While many contractors may offer this type of guess-timate, we avoid the practice due to the massive number of variables involved (see our FAQ for more detail on this).
 Given the chances that this figure may appear misleading when once compared to an official estimate, we don’t feel that setting client expectations at an early stage, absent an official estimate, is the right thing to do.

 When the estimate process has concluded, another meeting will be scheduled to present the final bid, which contains a firm cost figure for all aspects of the construction of your home as specified in the bid package.
 This will include an attached list of features built in to the project as it has been bid.
 This is a clear, concise way to know exactly what you are getting, provided there are no subsequent additions or changes along the way.